HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 42: June 1, 2020

+**Today's Progress**: Continuing to move forward with the Flask Portfolio Project, building out the CSS.
+Also started working on a React App.
+This has been interesting  - learning how to use CSS while keeping track of the DOM tree as needed for React components.
+These are both private repositories so they will not display on the links.

+**Thoughts:**  Glad to be moving forward with improving CSS skills and improving my understanding of project architecture design.
+Its interesting to see React projects file structure vs. Flask project file structure, compared to projects which have both frameworks.

+**Link(s) to work:** [Private Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Private React Repo](https://github.com/A-B-G-Inc/rdb-site)

 # Day 41: May 31, 2020

 **Today's Progress**: Continuing to work on the Flask Portfolio Project, building out the CSS on the home page.
 Running into small hiccups, whitespaces, imperfect positioning, etc. but it keeps moving along.